MHedish/Hubitat/Drivers/APC-SmartUPS/README.md

 - `logError` — Critical errors or failed operations
 - `logDebug` — Full execution trace for troubleshooting

-Performance data such as **session runtime** is displayed automatically:
+Performance data, such as **session runtime**, is displayed automatically:
-Data Capture Runtime = 4.831s
+Data Capture Runtime = 3.631s

 ---